orobitg/ACGT14-vm/README.md

 Setup
 --------

-Clone the sara-coffee virtual machine (this project) in a convenient location
+Clone the ACGT14 virtual machine (this project) in a convenient location by using the command:

     $ git clone git@github.com:nextflow-io/ACGT14-vm.git

 Change to the `ACGT14-vm` folder and launch vagrant:

     $ cd ACGT14-vm/
     $ vagrant up

-The first time you run it, it will automatically download the virtual machine by this tutorial.
+The first time you run it, it will automatically download the virtual machine required by the tutorial.
 It may take some minutes to complete, so be patient.

 When it boots up and the configuration steps are terminated, login into the VM instance: